 3 ISA fund ideas to navigate stock market uncertainty

-A more broad option
+A broad stock market option

 For global stock market exposure, you could consider the Legal & General Future World ESG Tilted and Optimised Developed Index fund.